ThisisRajiRaj/cra-template-brandsite/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-## To use this template
+## To use Rajiraj-com template to build your site
-1. Create an empty directory and CD into it
+1- Create an empty directory and CD into it
-2. Run "npx create-react-app <app name> --template rajirajcom-brandsite"
-3. Run npm install
+2- Run "npx create-react-app <app name> --template rajirajcom-brandsite" 3- Run npm install
-4. Customize site as described below
+4- Customize site as described below
-5. Run npm start
+5- Run npm start

 ### To customize the site
-1. Open the code in Visual Studio Code.
+1- Open the code in Visual Studio Code.
 Find and update all instances of [%REPLACE%]
 2. Change any of the stock images you want to change.
 Replace text in post1.txt, post2.txt, and post3.txt
 3. Change the video links in Portfolio.js page